|

 The cardiovascular (heart and blood vessels) and pulmonary (lungs) systems work together to deliver the oxygen necessary for efficient (aerobic) energy metabolism to the exercising muscle.
 Oxygen is extracted from air in the lungs and then transported in the blood to the cells where it is extracted and utilized.
 The byproduct of energy production, carbon dioxide, is then transported back to the lungs by the circulating blood and leaves the body in expired air.

-The increase in stroke volume is a result of both a hypertrophy (enlargement) of the left ventricle muscle (athlete's heart) as well as an enhancement of the heart's contractile state, probably mediated by the autonomic nervous system.
+The increase in stroke volume results from both a hypertrophy (enlargement) of the left ventricle muscle (athlete's heart) as well as an enhancement of the heart's contractile state, probably mediated by the autonomic nervous system.

 THE LUNGS